 6-10 August 2018, New York, NY

-The event is hosted and co-organized by the NOAA CREST Institute of the City University of New York, The International Association for Urban Climate (IAUC) and the AMS Board on the Urban Environment.
-ICUC10 is also supported by international organizations including the World Meteorological Organization (WMO).
-If you have questions about the meeting, please contact email@example.com.
+The event was hosted and co-organized by the NOAA CREST Institute of the City University of New York, The International Association for Urban Climate (IAUC) and the AMS Board on the Urban Environment.
+ICUC10 was also supported by international organizations including the World Meteorological Organization (WMO).
+If you have questions about the meeting, please contact [email protected].

 For a full committee listing, click here.

 Please note, WMO support includes contributions by WMO programmes as well as their co-sponsored programme WCRP.